Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

           </tr>
         </table>

 ### Snapshots

-On this page, find starred chats.
-To add a chat to Snapshots, locate it in history, and hover your mouse pointer over its top-right corner to reveal the `...` icon:
+On this page, you can find starred chats.
+To add a chat to Snapshots, locate it in history and hover your mouse pointer over its top-right corner to reveal the `...` icon:

 ![Session Menu](./img/ai_dashboard_session_menu.png){width="249px"}

-Click the icon to expand the popup menu and select `Snapshot`.
+Click the icon to expand the pop-up menu and select `Snapshot`.

 ![Make Snapshot](./img/ai_dashboard_session_make_snapshot.png){width="246px"}